phac-nml/irida/doc/developer/tools/pipelines/index.md

 1. `<id>` defines a unique id for the workflow.
 This must be a UUID.
 A quick way to generate a random UUID on linux is the command `uuid -v 4`.
 2. `<analysisType>` defines what type of analysis this workflow belongs to.
 This string should match the string defined for the `AnalysisType` in the Java plugin class defined below.
-2. `<sequenceReadsPaired>` defines the name of the input dataset in Galaxy for the paired-end sequence reads chosen previously.
+3. `<sequenceReadsPaired>` defines the name of the input dataset in Galaxy for the paired-end sequence reads chosen previously.
 In this case it is *sequence_reads*.
-3. `<toolParameter>` defines how to map parameters a user selects in IRIDA to those in Galaxy (defined in the **irida_workflow_structure.ga** file).
+4. `<toolParameter>` defines how to map parameters a user selects in IRIDA to those in Galaxy (defined in the **irida_workflow_structure.ga** file).
+*Note that when using multiple of the same tool, the `toolId` must use the tools `uuid` (defined in the **irida_workflow_structure.ga** file)*
-4. `<output>` defines, for an output file, a name in IRIDA and maps it to the name of the file in Galaxy that was chosen previously.
+5. `<output>` defines, for an output file, a name in IRIDA and maps it to the name of the file in Galaxy that was chosen previously.
 In this case it is *hash.txt* and *read-count.txt*.
-5. `<toolRepositories>` defines the different Galaxy ToolSheds from which the dependency tools come from, as well as a revision number for the tool.
+6. `<toolRepositories>` defines the different Galaxy ToolSheds from which the dependency tools come from, as well as a revision number for the tool.

 Additional details and a description of the syntax of this file can be found in the [IRIDA Workflow Description][] documentation.